lboynton/puppet-r1soft-cdp-agent/README.md

 		key_server => 'http://192.168.0.25:8080',
 	}

-Alternatively you can also specify directly the key.
+Alternatively you can also specify the key directly.

 	class { 'r1soft_cdp_agent':
 		key => 'xxxxxxxxx',